PHPOffice/PHPWord/docs/general.rst

         array('name' => 'Tahoma', 'size' => 10, 'color' => '1B2232', 'bold' => true)
     );
     $section->addText(
-        htmlspecialchars(
         '"The greatest accomplishment is not in never falling, ' . 'but in rising again after you fall." ' . '(Vince Lombardi)',
-            ENT_COMPAT,
-            'UTF-8'
-        ),
         $fontStyleName
     );